Corticore/open-docs/Parameters.md

 ### IsRandomPassGiverTarget

-Denotes whether PassObjective (pass giver) should have a random target position.
+Defines whether PassObjective (pass giver) should have a random target position.
 If checked PassGiverTarget is ignored.

 | Description   | Value                                                                                           |
 | ------------- | ----------------------------------------------------------------------------------------------- |